Pterostylis curta: Description

 Pterostylis curta has a rosette of between two and six egg-shaped to elliptic leaves, each leaf 20-100 mm long and 10-30 mm wide.
 The leaves are dark green, have a distinct petiole and sometimes a wavy edge.
 A single white and green flower with a brown tip is borne on a flowering spike 100-300 mm high, the flower leaning forwards.
 The flowers are 28-35 mm long, 11-15 mm wide.
 The dorsal sepal and petals are fused to form a hood or "galea" over the column.
 The dorsal sepal and petals are a similar length and end in a blunt tip.
 There is a wide gap at each side of the flower between the petals and lateral sepals.
 The lateral sepals are erect, about the same length as the galea, 10-18 mm long and there is a broad V-shaped sinus between them.
 The labellum is 17-22 mm long, 4-5 mm wide, brown, twisted to one side and just visible above the sinus.
 Flowering occurs from July to October.

 Taxonomy and naming

 Pterostylis curta was first described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
+The specific epithet (curta) means "short".